Changes to the Synergy Awards for Innovation

 In Economic Action Plan 2014, the Government of Canada indicated that Mitacs will become the single delivery agent of federal support for postdoctoral industrial R&D fellowships.
-As a result, NSERC will wind down the Industrial R&D Fellowships Program, with resources being redeployed to other priorities within NSERC.
+As a result, NSERC has wound down the Industrial R&D Fellowships Program, with resources being redeployed to other priorities within NSERC.

-Therefore, NSERC will offer an alternative to industrial partners associated with future winning Synergy nominations.
+Therefore, NSERC is offering an alternative to industrial partners associated with future winning Synergy nominations.

 Please see the Universities section.

 Innovation paves the road to success in the new global economy.
 The Synergy Awards for Innovation were launched in 1995 by NSERC to recognize partnerships in natural sciences and engineering research and development (R&D) between universities and Canadian industry.
+In 2014 a category for colleges was added.
 Since their inception, the Awards have honoured the most outstanding achievements of these collaborations in the natural sciences and engineering.
-By working together, award-winning companies and universities have proven that effective partnerships are the foundation of achievement.
-Their success has enriched the academic and research programs within Canadian universities while providing tangible benefits to Canadians.
+By working together, award-winning companies and post-secondary institutions have proven that effective partnerships are the foundation of achievement.
+Their success has enriched the academic and research programs within Canadian post-secondary institutions while providing tangible benefits to Canadians.

 The Synergy Awards for Innovation showcase innovation and the benefits of pooling resources to make the most of Canadian ingenuity.
 The Awards are judged on: